Amphotericin B Tillomed liposomal 50 mg powder for dispersion for infusion

 Clinical efficacy and safety

 The efficacy of liposomal amphotericin B has been established in a number of clinical trials for the treatment of systemic mycotic infections, as empirical therapy for fever of unknown origin in neutropenic patients and for the treatment of visceral leishmaniasis.
-These studies include comparative randomized studies of liposomal amphotericin B versus conventional amphotericin B in confirmed Aspergillus and Candida infections where the efficacy of both medicinal products was equivalent.
-In both adult and paediatric febrile neutropenic patients presumed to have fungal infection, the results of a randomized, double-blind clinical trial demonstrated that liposomal amphotericin B administered at 3 mg/kg/day is as effective as conventional amphotericin B. The efficacy of liposomal amphotericin B in the treatment of visceral leishmaniasis has been clearly demonstrated in a large population of immunocompetent and immunocompromised patients.
+These studies include comparative randomised studies of liposomal amphotericin B versus conventional amphotericin B in confirmed Aspergillus and Candida infections where the efficacy of both medicinal products was equivalent.
+In both adult and paediatric febrile neutropenic patients presumed to have fungal infection, the results of a randomised, double-blind clinical trial demonstrated that liposomal amphotericin B administered at 3 mg/kg/day is as effective as conventional amphotericin B. The efficacy of liposomal amphotericin B in the treatment of visceral leishmaniasis has been clearly demonstrated in a large population of immunocompetent and immunocompromised patients.

 Invasive Filamentous Fungal infections (IFFIs), including Aspergillus spp.